Endava/BEEQ/packages/beeq/README.md

 ## Installation

+> [!TIP]
+> Please always refer to the [official BEEQ documentation](https://www.beeq.design/3d466e231/p/359a26-for-developers) for more information about the installation.

 BEEQ elements, components, patterns, utilities, etc., are available as an npm package.

-### For `stable` releases

 ```bash
 $ npm i @beeq/core